-Teaching and Learning Consultation: As a team, TLCs identify, build, and support activities that cultivate an engaged teaching and learning community to create rich student learning experiences.
+Teaching and Learning Consultation:

-Teaching and Technology Assistants:
+As a team, TLCs identify, build, and support activities that cultivate an engaged teaching and learning community to create rich student learning experiences.
+TLCs are available to meet one-on-one with faculty, or lead group sessions and workshops.

-TTAs are a group of helpful, tech-savvy undergraduate students who can work directly with staff or faculty to address technology needs or to be on-hand in the classroom to help new uses of technology.
+Teaching Technology Assistants:

-Department Website Assistance:
+A TTA is a helpful, tech-savvy undergraduate student who will work directly with department staff or faculty to address technology needs or to be on-hand in the classroom to help new uses of technology.
+A TTA can also work "on-site" in your department for 5-7 hours/week.

-ASSETT's professional designers work with units to create websites that achieve their teaching and learning objectives.
+Department Website Assistance: ASSETT's professional designers work with units to create websites that achieve their teaching and learning objectives.
+Our designs are flexible and can accommodate any type of content.
+Once completed, your website can be easily managed by anyone in your department.
 ASSETT can also host unit websites.